 download from NILGOSC’s website www.nilgosc.org.uk

-email optout@nilgosc.org.uk
+email info@nilgosc.org.uk

 telephone NILGOSC on 0345 3197 325

 write to NILGOSC

 Opt-out forms are only available from NILGOSC to ensure that no employer can inadvertently breach automatic enrolment rules by issuing a member with an opt-out form.
 The opt-out form is in two parts, the first part, which is the opt-out request, must be returned directly to the employer and the second part, the monitoring section, should be returned to NILGOSC.